 Note: Junior is using the life expectancy payout, even though he is not disabled, minor, etc., just a "PODB," because he is the designated beneficiary of a pre-2020 deceased participant.
 His payout is "grandfathered" from the SECURE changes.
-If Junior dies before his 43+-year life expectancy runs out, his successor beneficiary will step into his shoes and keep withdrawing over what is left of Junior's life expectancy, but will be subject to a cap/100% distribution requirement in the year that contains the 10th anniversary of Junior's death-and will also be excused from taking RMDs in certain years-see (F) below.
-See also PART 8, #1A-#1E.
+See PART 8.